-1. The Origin of the Christmas Stocking
+1. The origin of the Christmas stocking

-2. Christmas Observance Was Banned in Massachusetts
+2. Christmas observance was banned in Massachusetts

-There is uncertainty about where the image of Santa Claus, his sleigh and magic reindeer come from?
+There is uncertainty about where the image of Santa Claus, his sleigh, and magic reindeer come from.
 However, one theory suggests that they may originate from Siberian Shamans who used plants and mushrooms to help them see their animal spirits.
 One of those mushrooms, the red and white Amanita muscaria, is a powerful hallucinogen.

 John Rush, an anthropologist in California, says that until a few hundred years ago, the Siberian Shamans collected the Magic Mushroom before winter.
 In December, they went from tent to tent giving out the fungi as Winter Solstice gifts.
 This may be where our storybook tradition of Santa going from house to house delivering brightly-wrapped gifts came from.
 Additionally, the Siberians have an interesting custom of dressing up like the mushroom in red suits or dresses with white spots.

 How the flying reindeer fell into the story is unclear, however, they are common in Siberia.
-One theory is that someone high on mushrooms may have imagined that reindeer were flying.
+One theory proposes that someone high on mushrooms may have imagined that reindeer were flying.
 The sleigh probably came from Norse mythology, in which Thor flies through the sky in a chariot pulled by two goats.
 In the 1823 poem credited to Clement C. Moore, “‘Twas the Night Before Christmas,” the author exchanged the chariot for a sleigh and the goats for reindeer.

-4. The Star of Bethlehem Was a Nova Preceded by Auspicious Astrological Events
+4. The Star of Bethlehem was a nova preceded by auspicious astrological events

-Ancient Chinese documents indicate that in 5 BCE they observed some kind of celestial event regarding a star that lasted more than 70 days.
+Ancient Chinese documents indicate that in 5 BCE the Chinese observed some kind of celestial event regarding a star that lasted more than 70 days.
 Koreans recorded the same thing.
 Many astronomers believe this event was a very bright nova.
 However, this nova was preceded by other auspicious celestial events that, for Greek astrologers and the Magi, portended of very momentous things to come.

 The events may have told of royalty (a new king) who would rise up from Judea and challenge an evil ruler of that time.
 Then in 5 BCE the wise Magi, who had been watching the heavens for signs, saw the nova in the east, which told them to begin their journey to find this new king.
-Over the months it would have taken the Magi to travel to Bethlehem, the nova would have continued to move until it appeared to hang over the southern sky (over Bethlehem).
+Over the months it took for the Magi to travel to Bethlehem, the nova would have continued to move until it appeared to hang over the southern sky (over Bethlehem).
 For more information see Bruce Gerig’s, “Have Astronomers Found the Star of Bethlehem?”

-5. Saint Nicholas was Turkish and Krampus had Nothing to do With Christmas
+5. Saint Nicholas was Turkish and Krampus had nothing to do with Christmas

-6. “A Charlie Brown Christmas” Used Real Children as Actors
+6. “A Charlie Brown Christmas” used real children as actors

 The beloved Charles M. Schultz Christmas classic, A Charlie Brown Christmas, was created in 1965 on a low budget.
 Most film industry experts thought it would be a complete flop, however, it instantly became an all-time favorite of children across the world.
 Year after year Charlie Brown would remind everyone about the true meaning of Christmas.
-Most people don’t know that The Coca Cola Company commissioned and sponsored the TV program, and that real child actors played the voices of the characters.
-It has won Emmy and Peabody awards, and has aired every year since its debut.
+Most people don’t know that The Coca-Cola Company commissioned and sponsored the TV program and that real child actors played the voices of the characters.
+It has won Emmy and Peabody awards and has aired every year since its debut.

-“During the winter, to shore their homes from malevolent winter spirits, Pagan Germanic peoples would hang wreaths and bushels of evergreens over their doors and windows, believing their spirit was enough to ward off winter evils.
+During the winter, to shore their homes from malevolent winter spirits, Pagan Germanic peoples would hang wreaths and bushels of evergreens over their doors and windows, believing their spirit was enough to ward off winter evils.

-8. The Origin of the Candycane
+8. The origin of the candy cane

 Ever wonder where the little red and white striped Christmas candy came from?
 There isn’t any reliable historical documentation, however, there is a “sweet” folktale that may hold some truth.

-9. Elves Come From the Mythology of Ancient Europeans
+9. Elves come from the mythology of ancient Europeans

 Other sources indicate that kissing under the mistletoe started in England.
 Before the kisser gave the kiss, he had to pluck a berry, and when all the berries disappeared, there was no more kissing.
-Decorations of mistletoe within houses were common during the Middle Ages to ward of evil and the devil.
+Decorations of mistletoe within houses were common during the Middle Ages to ward off evil and the devil.